smithy-lang/smithy-rs/design/src/rfcs/rfc0026_client_crate_organization.md

 └── Region
 ```

-The `AppName` is infrequently set, and should be moved into `crate::config`.
-The `aws-config` crate
+The `AppName` is infrequently set, and will be moved into `crate::config`.
+Customers are encouraged
-drastically reduces the usefulness of `Credentials`, `Endpoint`, and `Region`, so these can move
+to use `aws-config` crate to resolve credentials, region, and endpoint.
+Thus, these types no longer
-into `crate::config`. `ErrorExt` should be moved into `crate::error`, but `Error` should stay in
+need to be at the top-level, and will be moved into `crate::config`. `ErrorExt` will be moved into
-the crate root so that customers that alias the SDK crate can easily reference it in their `Result`s:
+`crate::error`, but `Error` will stay in the crate root so that customers that alias the SDK crate
+can easily reference it in their `Result`s:

 ```rust
 use aws_sdk_s3 as s3;